-18. In AY 2020-21 the penalty for breach of consolidation for non-controlled subjects will be withdrawal of part of the Main Teaching Grant equivalent to the estimated tuition fee income generated by the student numbers in excess of a 10% threshold.
-As the control will cover Scots-dom and rEU students only, the level of this income will be based on the Student Awards Agency Scotland (SAAS) fee.
+24. In AY 2021-22 the penalty for breach of consolidation for non-controlled subjects will be withdrawal of part of the Main Teaching Grant equivalent to the estimated tuition fee income generated by the student numbers in excess of a 10% threshold.
+As the control will cover home fee status students only, the level of this income will be based on the Student Awards Agency Scotland (SAAS) fee.